|

 by Kusjakov etc...

-- Individual movements from cyclic works
+used.
+Individual movements from cyclic works are acceptable.
+Playing

 to observe maximum playing time will result in a mark penalty.